 The Pathology Laboratories provide anatomic and clinical diagnostic services throughout the institution, and referral tests from outside institutions as well.

 Investigators in pathology's sections on Comparative Medicine and Tumor Biology conduct basic and translational research.
-The department administers a number or shared research facilities as well; these are available to investigators throughout the institution, and include the WFU Primate Center, the Animal Resources Program, and the Cellular Imaging Core.
+The department administers a number or shared research facilities as well; these are available to investigators throughout the institution, and include the Center for Comparative Medicine Research, the Animal Resources Program, and the Cellular Imaging Core.

 Residencies, Fellowships, and other Training Programs